project-taurus/taurus_vap/README.md

 * Tomás R. Rodríguez Frutos (Universidad Autónoma de Madrid)
 * Adrían Sánchez-Fernández (Universidad Autónoma de Madrid)

-We also thank the people that helped us benchmark the code in its early versions.
+We also thank the people that helped us benchmark and test the code in its early versions.